 When it first opened its doors, Imagine! served 100 individuals.
-During fiscal year 2017, Imagine! served 3,848 people and their families.
-In the past five years alone, Imagine! saw a 49% growth in the number of people served.
+During fiscal year 2018, Imagine! served 4,176 people and their families.
+In the past five years alone, Imagine! saw a 61% growth in the number of people served.

 The enabling CCB legislation encouraged local fiscal support for people with intellectual and developmental disabilities, and Boulder County has been historically generous with their support of Imagine! and its services.
 In February of 2002, the Imagine!
 Board of Directors requested that the Boulder County Commissioners consider a ballot measure to increase funding for Intellectual and Developmental Disabilities (IDD) by 1 mil.
 In May of 2002 Imagine! committed to managing the ballot measure campaign.
 In June of 2002, Boulder County Commissioners committed to drafting language for the ballot measure.
-By August 2002, The Boulder County Commissioners realized a separate need for funding of other human services such as Special Transit, mental health services, workforce services, juvenile diversion programs, and other social services, and would consider a separate ballot measure asking for 1⁄2 mil increase in property taxes.
+By August 2002, the Boulder County Commissioners realized a separate need for funding of other human services such as Special Transit, mental health services, workforce services, juvenile diversion programs, and other social services, and would consider a separate ballot measure asking for 1⁄2 mil increase in property taxes.
 Imagine! agreed to carry the additional 1⁄2 mil campaign on behalf of the other human services needs, thus creating two new funds for Boulder County: 1 mil for IDD and 1⁄2 mil for other human services needs determined by the Boulder County Commissioners.
-With the passage of tax initiative 1A in November, 2002, additional local dollars were made available to Boulder County Commissioners by Imagine!'s campaign to provide assistance to a great many Boulder County residents with intellectual and developmental disabilities who are on a waiting list for services, or who have had their supports reduced due to the State of Colorado's financial difficulties or current Medicaid Waivers rules and restrictions.
-The total amount of local support made available to Imagine! to support these residents was \$6,116,205 in fiscal year 2017.
+With the passage of tax initiative 1A in November, 2002, additional local dollars were made available to Boulder County Commissioners, supported significantly by Imagine!'s public campaign to provide assistance to a great many Boulder County residents with intellectual and developmental disabilities.
+Many of these residents are on a waiting list for services, or have had their supports reduced due to the State of Colorado's financial difficulties or current Medicaid Waivers rules and restrictions.
+The total amount of local support made available to Imagine! to support these residents was \$6,865,900 in fiscal year 2018.
 Additionally, Imagine!'s campaign delivered 1⁄2 mil to other human services needs throughout the County as determined by Boulder County Commissioners.